Anatomy, keeping it simple...

 Keep looking at the anatomy pictures and read up about Kegel exercises to get you started.
 Use several sources to find the info that works for you!

 It should be possible to feel the activation of the pelvic floor muscles in all positions.

 It will become easier the more you practice - so keep working at it.

 As you focus on activating your pelvic floor muscles you will become more aware of the sensory feedback that they provide.
 This feedback is important for our sense of positioning and movement known as proprioception and for feeling how to move to improve your posture.

-Knowing the anatomical details isn't important but it's good to appreciate the complexity of the pelvic region to help understand why this region is the source of so much pain for many people and why correct usage of the pelvic floor muscles is central to a healthy, balanced body.
+Knowing the anatomical details isn't important but it's good to appreciate the complexity of the pelvic region to help understand why it is the source of so much pain for so many people.